mbernste/mbernste.github.io/_posts/2023-10-14-eulers_number.md

   - mathematics
 ---

+_THIS POST IS CURRENTLY UNDER CONSTRUCTION_

-_For many people I've talked to, Euler's number $e := 2.71828\dots$ is a somewhat mysterious number one sort of just forced to take for granted.
-Thanks to an excellent explanation by [Grant Sanderson](Grant Sanderson)'s [3Blue1Brown video](https://www.youtube.com/watch?v=m2MIpDrF7Es), I know better understand this constant.
+_For me, Euler's number $e := 2.71828\dots$ was a somewhat mysterious number I just sort of took for granted.
+Thanks to an excellent explanation by [Grant Sanderson](Grant Sanderson)'s [3Blue1Brown video](https://www.youtube.com/watch?v=m2MIpDrF7Es), I now better understand this constant.
 In this blog post, I will attempt to describe, in my own words, my understanding of Euler's number and expound on Sanderson's explanation._

 Introduction
 ------------